ADVANTICS/documentation/charge-controllers/secc_configuration.md

 `min_current`

-Minimum output current supported by the charger.
+Minimum output current (A) supported by the charger.

 Example: